N.B. this walk will not take place on the following dates:

 This video features the supremely gifted Royal Shakespeare Company actor Steve.

-And here’s Simon Law, whose Jack the Ripper walk has earned nearly 200 five-star reviews.
+And here’s Simon Law, whose Jack the Ripper walk has earned more than 200 five-star reviews.

 Only at London Walks do you get guides of this calibre.